gs97ahn/youtube-data-analysis/README.md

 However, Youtube users writing comments also influence a channel's popularity.
 Therefore, this project analyze top 30 popularity increase and decrease channels and compare the comments during the increase and decrease period.

+### Category
+Since the comments may vary drastically depending on which category the youtubers are in, the Youtube channels are split into six different categories which are:
+- Autos & Vehicles
+- Entertainment
+- Gaming
+- How to & Style
+- Science & Technology
+- Travel & Events

 ## How it Works
 ### 0️⃣ Dependency Installation